 - Ensure the school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Ensure IOWSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - Recruitment, selection and induction follows safer recruitment practice, including all appropriate checks. - Allegations against staff are dealt with by the headteacher.
 Allegations against the headteacher are dealt with by the Chair of Governors. - A member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description. - Staff have been trained appropriately and this is updated in line with guidance - Any safeguarding deficiencies or weaknesses are remedied without delay - A nominated governor for safeguarding is identified.

-DSL responsibilities (to be read in conjunction with DSL role description in KCSiE) In this school the DSL is Lucie Banks (Head of School) The Deputy DSLs are Sharon Freeley (Interim Executive Headteacher) and Kerrie Margetts (School Business Manager)
+DSL responsibilities (to be read in conjunction with DSL role description in KCSiE) In this school the DSL is Lucie Banks (Headteacher)